Debt-free holiday shopping: How one mom uses her Ally Bank account to stay on budget

 Medina’s seasonal shopping insights

-Medina said overspending on presents can be uncomfortable both for the giver and for the recipient.
+Medina said overspending on presents can be uncomfortable both for the giver and for the recipient — not to mention the financial trouble overspending can bring.
 She has sensed that others feel a pressure to “match her energy” when it comes to gifting.

 “It doesn’t have to be these grand, big gestures.
 It’s just the thought and intention behind them that really makes a difference in how much you can actually touch somebody without going overboard and spending too much.”